swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 It’s important to note, however, that a gradual increase in memory usage over time doesn’t always indicate a leak.
 Instead, it may be the memory profile of the application.
 For example, when an application’s cache gradually fills over time it shows the same gradual increase in memory.
 Accordingly, configuring the cache so it doesn’t expand beyond a designated limit will cause the memory usage to plateau.
 Additionally, allocator libraries don't always immediately return memory feedback to the system due to performance or other reasons.
 But it will stabilize over time.

-Debugging memory leaks in Swift on both macOS and Linux environments can be done using different tools and techniques, each with distinct strengths and usability.
+Debugging memory leaks in Swift on macOS and Linux environments can be done using different tools and techniques, each with distinct strengths and usability.

 Basic troubleshooting steps include: